-(b) A certified copy of an order disciplining a lawyer for the same dishonest act or conduct alleged in the claim, or a final judgment imposing civil or criminal liability therefor, shall be evidence that a lawyer committed such dishonest act or conduct.
+(b) A certified copy of an order disciplining a lawyer or licensed paralegal practitioner for the same dishonest act or conduct alleged in the claim, or a final judgment imposing civil or criminal liability therefor, shall be evidence that a lawyer or licensed paralegal practitioner committed such dishonest act or conduct.

-(c) The Bar's Office of Professional Conduct Senior Counsel shall be promptly notified of each and every claim.
+(c) The Bar's Office of Professional Conduct Senior Counsel shall be promptly notified of each claim.

-(d) The lawyer alleged to have engaged in dishonest conduct shall be provided a copy of the claim and given an opportunity to respond in writing within 20 days of the receipt thereof to the Committee.
+(d) The lawyer or licensed paralegal practitioner alleged to have engaged in dishonest conduct shall be provided a copy of the claim and given an opportunity to respond in writing within 20 days of the receipt thereof to the Committee.

 (e) The Committee may request that testimony be presented.
-The lawyer or lawyer's representative shall be given an opportunity to be heard if they so request within 20 days of receiving a notice from the Committee that the Committee will process the claim.
+The lawyer, licensed paralegal practitioner or his or her representative shall be given an opportunity to be heard if they so request within 20 days of receiving a notice from the Committee that the Committee will process the claim.

-(g) The claim shall be determined on the basis of all available evidence, and notice shall be given to the claimant and the lawyer of the final decision by the Board after a recommendation has been made by the Committee.
+(g) The claim shall be determined based on all available evidence, and notice shall be given to the claimant and the lawyer or licensed paralegal practitioner of the final decision by the Board after a recommendation has been made by the Committee.
 The recommendation for approval or denial of a claim shall require the affirmative votes of at least a majority of the Committee members and a quorum of the voting members of the Board.

 (i) The Board shall determine the order and manner of payment and pay those claims it deems meritorious, but unless the Board directs otherwise, no claim should be approved during the pendency of a disciplinary proceeding involving the same act or conduct as alleged in the claim; specifically, no determination and/or hearing shall take place until such time that all disciplinary proceedings have, in fact, been completed.

-(j) Both the claimant and the lawyer shall be advised of the status of the Board's consideration of the claim and after having received the recommendation of the Committee, also shall be informed of the final determination.
+(j) Both the claimant and the lawyer or licensed paralegal practitioner shall be advised of the status of the Board's consideration of the claim and after having received the recommendation of the Committee, also shall be informed of the final determination.